secretstartups/handbook/people-group/offboarding/index.html.md

     - Once the review has been completed and the decision has been made to offboard the team member, the manager should review the best timing for the involuntary offboarding call and termination date.
 We recommend to avoid scheduling a involuntary offboarding call while a team member is scheduled for any sensitive customer meetings or is on-call, per guidance below under Last working day.
     - TMR will partner with the People Connect Team to coordinate the offboarding of the team member.
     - TMR will inform the People Business Partner on the possible upcoming offboarding.
-1. **TMR**: The TMR will initiate the offboarding process by completing the Hold for Involuntary Offboarding Form which can be found in the shortcuts section of the #offboarding channel.
-The form includes fields for the date, time and location of the offboarding along with room for additional notes if needed and will prompt an alert in the #offboardings channel ensuring that People Connect and all other stakeholders are aware of the team members departure particulars i.e. IT Operations, Payroll and Total Rewards.
+1. **TMR**: The TMR will initiate the offboarding process by completing the Hold for Involuntary Offboarding Form which can be found in the shortcuts section of the `#offboarding` channel.
+The form includes fields for the date, time and location of the offboarding along with room for additional notes if needed and will prompt an alert in the `#offboardings` channel ensuring that People Connect and all other stakeholders are aware of the team members departure particulars i.e. IT Operations, Payroll and Total Rewards.
     1. The first People Connect Member to respond to the post will will partner with the TMR for the duration of the offboarding process.
 1. **TMR**: The TMR will create a private Slack channel that will include the PBP, Manager, and Leader of the organization to review the offboarding and agreed upon offboarding date.
 1. **Specialist**: If applicable, the TMR will prepare the severance agreement in preparation for the call between the TMR specialist, Manager, and team member.
 Additional guidelines for the preparation of this agreement can be found below in the [Separation and Release of Claims Agreements](#separation-agreement) section.
 To determine whether or not a severance agreement is applicable, please refer to the `Severance Elgibility` guidelines accessible by PBPs, and Team Member Relations Specialist.
 1. **Manager**: Once the date and time is confirmed, the manager will schedule time with the team member and send the TMR specialist a _private and separate calendar invite_ with the Zoom details for the meeting with the team member to share the news of the offboarding.
-1. **Payroll**: If the team member is employed by a PEO/entity with statutory leave requirements, review if any time off needs to be paid on the last paycheck by looking in BambooHR in the `Time Off` section.
+1. **Payroll**: If the team member is employed by a PEO/entity with statutory leave requirements, review if any time off needs to be paid on the last paycheck by looking in Workday in the `Time Off` section.
 1. **Payroll**: If the team member has a contract with a co-employer, the payroll lead will forward an email to the contact at the co-employer with the information surrounding the departing team members statutory leave etc.
 1. **People Connect**: The People Connect member will confirm and coordinate the date and time of the offboarding and who will be available to assist with the offboarding.
 At this stage, the name of the departing team member is ***not*** yet shared.
 To share this information, the TMR will complete the [Offboarding Form](https://forms.gle/HzUAVCgTJ4v5HSSA9).
 Once submitted a summary of the response will be posted to the `#offboarding` Slack channel.
 1. **TMR/Manager**: Discuss best mode of communicating the bad news to the team member.
 This discussion can happen via a private chat-channel, but it is best to be done via video.